 - Jaded Monkey: This is a popular watering hole in the area and is celebrated for the almost artistic nature of their bartender’s creations.
 The boutique little pub features unique décor, live music and an overall great vibe that you will definitely want to be a part of.

-- Bar Rendezvous: Small gay club in the heart of the district.
-With its wide selection of alcoholic drinks, party vibes and fun layout, it is ideal if you want to interact with the LGBT community in Munich.
+- Bar Rendezvous: This small gay club in the heart of the district has a wide selection of alcoholic drinks, party vibes and a fun layout, it is ideal if you want to interact with the LGBT community in Munich.

 - Pacific Times: probably my favourite in the area.
-It is a bit pretentious and food may be a touch expensive but cocktails are great as well as the barman.
-Awesome spot to finish the night, open till 1am
+It is a bit pretentious and the food may be a touch expensive but the cocktails are great as well as the barman.
+Awesome spot to finish the night, open till 1 am

 Hauptbahnhof – Where to stay in Munich on a budget

-Hauptbahnhof (Munich Central Station) is the best places to stay in Munich for:
+Hauptbahnhof (Munich Central Station) is the best place to stay in Munich for:

 - a cheap stay

-- close to the Oktoberfest (usually last week of September and first week of October)
+- close to the Oktoberfest (usually the last week of September and the first week of October)

 - well-priced food (mostly Turkish)